US Company Formation: Expert Support for International Founders

 If your French company owns a US subsidiary and there are intercompany transactions (management fees, IP royalties, shared services, loans), both the French and US sides require documented transfer pricing.
 In France, the obligation kicks in above thresholds (Article L.13 AA): €400M revenue or €100K intercompany transactions per category per year.

-Below these thresholds, documentation is optional but strongly advised — both the French Direction Générale des Finances Publiques (DGFiP) and the US Internal Revenue Service (IRS Section 482) can challenge intercompany pricing during audit.
-We produce bilingual transfer pricing memos that satisfy both authorities.
+Below these thresholds, documentation is optional but strongly advised: both the French Direction Générale des Finances Publiques (DGFiP) and the US Internal Revenue Service (IRS Section 482) can challenge intercompany pricing during audit.
+The documentation must be defensible before both authorities: the French side of the file belongs to your French adviser, the US side to your CPA.

 | Deadline | Filing |